Life Sciences and Society profile

 Suppose that your supervisor in the organization you work for asks you a favour, namely, not to be too harsh in your conclusions.
 “It makes the organization look bad”, he says.
 This seems like what could be a potential conflict of interests.
 Or imagine that your capstone project organization shares a data analysis with you on which current policy is built.
 When checking the dataset, you see that some relevant data has been left out.
 What do you do?
 These are two examples of what is known as an integrity issue.

 In this course, we focus on such issues that are both parts of the domain of research integrity and research ethics.
 We offer you some in-depth cases and literature, which we will discuss collectively.
 Yet, the main assignment is to reflect on those issues that could be or are already relevant in your Capstone Project.
 The course is meant to help you become a more responsible and reflective professional, who is able to account for your own decisions and actions and to teach you whom to turn to when in need of support when confronted with dilemmas.

-Global and Environmental Health in the Life Sciences aims to introduce the principles of global health and their relationship to environmental health.
+Global and Planetary Health in the Life Sciences aims to introduce the principles of global health and their relationship to planetary health.
 Participants will learn key concepts in both disciplines which will be underscored by real-world case studies and practical exercises.
-The key objective of the course is to provide an introduction to fundamental concepts of global and environmental health and to facilitate engagement and reflection on current global and environmental health developments.
+The key objective of the course is to provide an introduction to fundamental concepts of global and planetary health and to facilitate engagement and reflection on current global and planetary health developments.